xudongliu23/PTreeRepresentation/README.md

 # PTreeRepresentation

-Read a ptree structure from a JSON object, and vice versa.
+- Read a ptree structure from a JSON object, and vice versa.
+- Compute the rank of an outcome in a given ptree in a JSON file.